Blog – Posted on Thursday, Jan 24

 8. Storm Front by Jim Butcher

-Harry Dresden is a professional wizard.
+Storm Front stars Harry Dresden, a professional wizard.
 Or more accurately, he’s a supernatural private investigator in Chicago, who uses his enhanced abilities to solve paranormal crimes.
 But even Harry finds himself biting off more than he can chew with his newest case: the mystery of a missing amateur magician and two dead civilians, whose hearts have been brutally ripped out.
 As Harry struggles to make the connection, the Chicago P.D. begins to suspect him of committing the murders.
 Now the clock is ticking for Harry to find Victor, the missing magician, and expose what he believes to be Victor’s grisly role in this convoluted case.

 9. Wicked Lovely by Melissa Marr